aseichter2007/ClipboardConqueror/readme.md

 If Clipboard Conqueror closes on launch in windows, ensure you have Node installed, if the Clipboard Conqueror seems unresponsive, make sure Koboldcpp is running and type rs then press enter in the Clibpoard Conqueror console window to restart the application especially if any errors are displayed.

-For linux and mac, a the start parameter in package.json may need to be modified per harrro's instructions below.

 I recommend fresh clones for updates, or you might overwrite settings you liked.